It is not an easy task to pick the best host! Why this can be difficult . . .

 2) Check what WordPress recommends.
 At the time of this writing, WordPress recommends Bluehost, DreamHost and SiteGround.

-3) Check to see if you can find any recent objective reviews – remember this is hard to find with all the affiliate agreements in place!
-Here are some recent opinions:
+3) Check to see if you can find any recent objective reviews – remember this is hard to find with all the affiliate agreements in place.
+In this table, you can see some recent opinions and how much they vary:

 4) Be clear about initial and ongoing costs.
 For example, if they say $5/month, that means you pay upfront $60 for 1 year or $120 for 2 years.
 Then it jumps to $14/month, so your next upfront payment is $168 for 1 year or $336 for 2 years.

 5) Think about what is most important to you.
 For most small business, we want to keep costs low and get good performance, which means we want excellent speed and up-time.
 Be sure to check any limits they impose such as amount of space or traffic or number of domains, websites or email accounts. cPanel is the industry standard – if the company doesn’t give you cPanel access, you do not want to choose them.
-You want SSL (separate article coming on this soon).
+You want SSL.
+(Read about SSL here.)
 Security measures are good.
 A decent guarantee and refund policy are good.
 Watch out for managed hosting – it is more expensive and most small businesses don’t need it.
 Shared hosting is usually a good place to start.

 6) If you are using the transfer service from your new hosting company, over-explain any complications and be sure they will do everything you need or at least get clear on what they are doing and what you have to do.
 For example, clarify things like . . .
 I have a second domain name that points to my website.
 I have 2 WordPress installs.
 I have 4 email addresses.
 My email goes through G Suite.